Overview of the 2019/2020 Premier League sponsors

 Tottenham is the only team yet to feature or announce a sleeve sponsor.
 Chairman Daniel Levy explained during a board meeting at the end of 2018 that ‘any sleeve sponsorship may compromise the value of the naming rights deal [for their new stadium], so the naming rights would come first.’

-Burnley (LoveBet), Bournemouth (M88 Masion) and Sheffield United (USG) are the three clubs to have the same shirt and sleeve sponsor.
+Burnley (LoveBet), Bournemouth (M88 Masion) and Sheffield United (USG) are the three clubs having the same shirt and sleeve sponsor.
+Watford’s Bitcoin sleeve branding is an extension of their shirt sponsorship deal with Sportsbet.io.

-Gambling (4), financial services (4) and automotive (3) companies are also favourites as sleeve sponsor.
+Financial services (6), gambling (4) and automotive (3) companies are also favourites as sleeve sponsor.
 Noticeable is that (so far) there are only four gambling related sleeve sponsors while there are 10 gambling shirt sponsors.

 Note: The table below will be updated when sleeve sponsors are official.
 For 2018/2019 sleeve sponsors click here.